Michael San Nicolas: Early life

-San Nicolas, born January 30, 1981, in Hemlanis Harmon.
+San Nicolas, born January 30, 1981, in Tamuning, Guam.
 He is the eldest son of Miguel Borja San Nicolas and Eva Quitugua San Nicolas of Talofofo, Guam, both long-time educators at the Guam Department of Education.
 His paternal grandfather Enrique Santos San Nicolas served in the Guam Congress and his maternal grandfather is former Speaker of the Guam Legislature Franklin Joseph Arceo Quitugua.
 He is the great grandson of Ignacio Perez Quitugua, who served in the 1st to 9th Guam Legislatures.

 San Nicolas attended Father Dueñas Memorial School, John F. Kennedy High School, and Southern High School, graduating from the latter.
 San Nicolas met his future wife, Kathryn Santos Ko, while attending John F. Kennedy High School.
 They married in 2005, and together have two children.

 In November 1998, President Bill Clinton visited Guam and delivered a speech to a large rally gathered at Adelup.
 As a youth speaker, San Nicolas introduced President Clinton to the attendees.

 San Nicolas studied history at the University of Guam.
 While attending the university, he served as Speaker of the 22nd Guam Youth Congress from 1998 to 2000 and elected by his peers as President of the Student Government Association in 2002–2003.
 He received a Bachelor of Arts degree from the University of Guam in 2004.

 Prior to running for the legislature in 2012, San Nicolas had worked as Chief of Staff for Senator Carmen Fernandez in the 27th Guam Legislature and subsequently as Assistant Vice President and Financial Adviser at the Bank of Guam.